Structural adaptation and rate accelerated estimation in bivariate functional data: Simulations and real data illustration

 \subsection{Anisotropic simulator}

-Let $B_1$, $B_2$ be two processes with Hurst exponents $H_1$ and $H_2$ respectively.
+Let $B_1$, $B_2$ be two processes with regularities $H_1$ and $H_2$ respectively.
 Suppose without loss of generality that $H_1 \neq H_2$.
-In the following, our exposition will be structured assuming that $B_1$ and $B_2$ are fractional brownian motions (fBms).
-In principle, our simulation approach can be generalized to other processes that exhibit the stationary increments property.
+In the following, our exposition will assume that $B_1$ and $B_2$ are fractional brownian motions (fBms).
+In principle, our simulation approach can be generalized to other Gaussian processes with stationary increments.

 Many methods are available to simulate these types of processes, and we do not attempt to provide an exhaustive list.
-For examples of some papers, see \cite{woodchan94}, \cite{stein2002} and \cite{coeurjolly2018}.
-A survey can be found in \cite{dieker2004}.
-In particular, the circulant embedding method described in \cite{woodchan94} is attractive due to its speed, and can be adapted to simulate processes such as the fBm with stationary increments.
+For some examples, see \citep{woodchan94, stein2002, coeurjolly2018}.
+A survey can be found in \citep{dieker2004}.
+In particular, the circulant embedding method described in \citep{woodchan94} is attractive due to its speed, and can be adapted to simulate processes such as the fBm with stationary increments.

 The anisotropic component of the simulator will be our main focus, since there is already a wide array of methods available for simulating the individual processes.
-Let $\mathbf{u_1}$ and $\mathbf{u_2}$ be unit vectors with associated regularities $H_1$ and $H_2$.
-The vectors can be represented in the canonical basis as $\mathbf{u_1} = \cos(\alpha)\mathbf{e_1} + \sin(\alpha)\mathbf{e_2}$ and $\mathbf{u_2} = -\sin(\alpha)\mathbf{e_1} + \cos(\alpha)\mathbf{e_2}$.
-The main difficulty of simulating processes on an equally spaced grid along $\mathbf{u_1}$, $\mathbf{u_2}$ is the existence of negative values when $\alpha \in [0, 3\pi/2]$, while the fBm has a domain in $\mathbb{R}_+$.
+Let $\mathbf{u}_1$ and $\mathbf{u}_2$ be unit vectors with associated regularities $H_1$ and $H_2$.
+The vectors can be represented in the canonical basis as $\mathbf{u}_1 = \cos(\alpha)\mathbf{e}_1 + \sin(\alpha)\mathbf{e}_2$ and $\mathbf{u}_2 = -\sin(\alpha)\mathbf{e}_1 + \cos(\alpha)\mathbf{e}_2$.
+The main difficulty of simulating processes on an equally spaced grid along $\mathbf{u}_1$, $\mathbf{u}_2$ is the existence of negative values when $\alpha \in [0, 3\pi/2]$, while the fBm has a domain in $\mathbb{R}_+$.

-This problem can be resolved by exploiting the stationary increments property of the fBm, given by $B(t) - B(s) \stackrel{d}{=}B(t-s)$, where $\stackrel{d}{=}$ denotes equality in distribution.
-By using the reference point $t = 0$, we obtain
+This problem can be resolved by exploiting the stationary increments property of the fBm, given by $B(t) - B(s) \stackrel{d}{=}B(t-s)$.
+Using the reference point $t = 0$, we obtain

 An anisotropic fBm can thus be simulated on any $\alpha \in [0, \pi]$ by first simulating a fBm on an equally spaced grid in $[0, |\cos(\alpha)| + \sin(\alpha)]$, before transforming the negative part using \eqref{eq:stat-incre}.
 A bivariate process can finally be constructed by applying a function $f$ to the individual processes, for example $f(B_1, B_2) = B_1 + B_2$.
-Our simulator is similar in spirit to the Turning bands approach; see for example \cite{matheron1973}.
-Psuedocode for our simulator can be found in Algorithm SM.1 of the Supplementary Material.
+Our simulator is similar in spirit to the Turning bands approach; see for example \citep{matheron1973} and \citep{richards2015}.
+Pseudocode for our simulator can be found in Algorithm SM.1 of the Supplementary Material \citep{kassiwangsupp25} .